haminkim1/BF-GTW/README.md

 <h3 align="center">Battlefield - Guess the Weapon (BF-GTW)</h3>

   <p align="center">
-    Trivia game based on the Battlefield franchise where users guess the name of the weapon.
+    Full stack CRUD web application based on the video game Battlefield franchise where users guess the name of the weapon.
     <br />
   </p>
 </div>